-There are good reasons behind this trend.
+There are good reasons for this trend.

 Live video allows you to engage your audience in real-time.
 You can chat, interact, and share.
-And it generates buzz unlike any other medium we’ve seen online.
+And it generates buzz, unlike any other medium we’ve seen online.
 People just want to “be there”—even though they may be a thousand miles away.

 Building an audience with live streaming